eggplantzzz/eth-query/README.md

 Usage
 -----

-Require eth-query.js in the top-most directory.
+Require the eth-query.js file in the top-most directory.
 ```
 const ethQuery = require('eth-query');
 ```